Whether you love or loathe the hot weather, it's safe to say the sunshine is here to stay in the UK.

 "Sodium and potassium are the main minerals that make up electrolytes, which regulate fluid balance.
 We lose electrolytes when we sweat, so they need to be replaced by drinking fluids and eating foods rich in these minerals," she says.

 In the hot weather, you can replace any sodium lost by drinking the occasional sports drink when you train or turning to salty snacks post-workout.

-So, if you're keen to keep fit in the summer, you can.
-But don't skimp on safety.
+So, if you're keen to keep fit in the summer, you can, but make sure you stay safe.